 Resources: Young readers who want to learn more about Chien-Shiung Wu can read the picture book Queen of Physics: How Wu Chien Shiung Helped Unlock the Secrets of the Atom for ages 5 to 9.
 Wu is one of 50 notable women featured in the illustrated biography Women in Science: 50 Fearless Pioneers for ages 9 and up.
 She is also one of the 52 women profiled in the book Headstrong: 52 Women Who Changed Science – and The World for teen and adult readers.
 Wu is one of 22 notable female scientists included in the History of Women of Science poster.

 NASA astronaut Mae Jemison became the first woman of color to travel in space during her voyage on the Space Shuttle Endeavour in 1992.
 Jemison entered Stanford University at age 16 to study chemical engineering.
 She later received her medical degree from Cornell and began her career as a physician by serving as a Peace Corps Medical Officer in Africa.
 After Sally Ride's historic flight to space in 1983, Jemison decided to apply for the astronaut program and was accepted in 1987.
 She served as a Mission Specialist during her historic space flight.

-Resources: Mae Jemison is the subject of the picture book Mae Among The Stars for ages 4 to 8 and the early chapter book entitled Mae Jemison for ages 6 to 8.
+Resources: Mae Jemison is the subject of the picture book Mae Among The Stars for ages 4 to 8 and the early chapter book You Should Meet: Mae Jemison for ages 6 to 8.
 Middle grade readers can learn more about her life, and 10 lessons from her work that they can apply to their own life, in Blast Off Into Space Like Mae Jemison for ages 9 and up.
 Jemison is one of 50 notable women featured in the illustrated biography Women in Science: 50 Fearless Pioneers for ages 9 and up.
 Jemison is also featured in the book Women In Space: 23 Stories of First Flights, Scientific Missions, and Gravity-Breaking Adventures, recommended for teens and adults, ages 12 and up.

 All posters are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike CC BY-NC-SA license.